On the left side of the Preferences dialog window you can see a thematic

 Sets the transparency of the background colour of the graticule text.

 This preferences page provides options to customize VISAT's world map overlay.

 - World Map Layer:

 Sets the world map to ESA GlobCover (default) or to NASA Blue Marble.

 This preference page is used to edit the RGB profiles used for RGB image creation

 from various product types.
-An RGB-Profile defines the band math expressions
+An RGB-Profile defines the band maths expressions

 to be used for the red, green and blue components of an RGB image.

 For detailed information about RGB-Profiles please refer to the chapter